cjdelisle/cjdns/README.md

 conditioned to think of something as secure when they have control over it.
 A quick look at x509 (the authentication system behind SSL) shows us that central points of failure inevitably live up to their name.
-In order to have a central authority, the people must not only be able to trust his motives but they must be able to trust his system's integrity as well.
-Recently people's e-mail was compromised when DigiNotar certificate authority was hacked and used to forge gmail certificates.
+In order to have a central authority, the people must not only be able to trust its motives but they must be able to trust the system's integrity as well.
+In a recent example, user's e-mail was compromised when DigiNotar certificate authority was hacked and used to forge gmail certificates.

-It is worthy of note that the vulnerability in DNS which ICE exploited to take down websites they deemed "dedicated to copyright infringement" was also used by Anonymous to replace a movie industry website with a manifesto.
+The vulnerability in DNS which ICE exploited to take down websites they deemed "dedicated to copyright infringement" was also used by Anonymous to replace a movie industry website with a manifesto.

 *A System Is Only Secure When Nobody Has Total Control*